 - E-bikes and e-scooters are a great way to explore the surrounding countryside, and can be arranged by the concierge

 - There are markets in Gruissan and a lovely indoor food market in Narbonne

-- Narbonne's archeological museum, new in 2021, showcases the wealth of Roman artefacts found in the area
+- Narbonne's archeological museum showcases the wealth of Roman artefacts found in the area

 Activities on site or nearby include: